Boy Writes “Tearjerker” Letter Asking For An Autism Assistance Dog

 Get ready to break out the tissues!
 This next story is so sweet.

-10-year-old Lewis Miller has Aspberger’s syndrome, and he faces various daily challenges as a result.
-And finally after four years on a waiting list for Assistance Dogs Northern Ireland (ADNI), it was Lewis’s heartfelt letter that helped to make his dream come true.
+10-year-old Lewis Miller has Aspberger’s syndrome.
+As a result, his Aspberger’s has posed many struggles for the young boy to face on a daily basis.
+Lewis had spent four years on a waiting list for Assistance Dogs Northern Ireland (ADNI), but it was his own personal letter that helped to make his dream come true.
 He got a dog!

 As ADNI’s Geraldine McGaughey said to BBC News, “It was the most emotional assessment I’ve ever done.
 It was a tearjerker.”

-Danielle Cooper, his mother, encouraged Lewis to write a letter to help the assessors understand how much of an assistant a dog would make to his life and change it for the better.
+Danielle Cooper, his mother, was the one who encouraged the young Lewis to write a letter in hopes that the assessors would get a better understanding through his own words as to just how much of a difference an assistant dog would make in his daily life.

 “He loves movement, swings, running, jumping, anything that is aggressive exercise.
 He would play football for hours,” Danielle stated.

-She added that Lewis often has trouble sleeping, saying, “He has very high anxiety.
+She added that Lewis often experiences trouble sleeping, saying, “He has very high anxiety.
 He hears noises at night that aren’t there.”

-ADNI Autism dogs are trained to not just keep children safe outside the home, but to also provide emotional support.
-When Lewis is out in public, he wears a backpack with a tether that connects to Jade’s harness.
+ADNI Autism dogs are trained to not only protect children outside of their home, but to also provide them with emotional support.
+When Lewis is out in public, he sports a backpack that is tethered to Jade’s harness.

-At home, Jade is a calming presence that helps to reduce Lewis’ anxiety, thus improving his interactions with his four siblings.
-But the most important thing is that Jade is now Lewis’s best friend – something that he is in real need of, following the recent death of a close friend at school.
+At home, Jade’s job is to be Lewis’ buddy and to keep him calm and help him work through his anxiety.
+In turn, this helps him improve his relationships with his four siblings.
+But the biggest difference is that Jade is Lewis’ best friend – something that he really needs following the recent passing of a close friend at his school.